Dre Campbell Farm

 Mix the same amount of hydrogen peroxide and mouthwash, then add a bit of dish soap to a spray bottle.
 Do not add water.

 Next, shake well and use it to spray for indoor ants.
+However, test on a small area first, as some mouthwashes may discolor certain surfaces.

-Just sweep up the dead ants and wipe your floor afterward.
+Sweep up the dead ants and wipe your floor afterward.
 This solution will make your floor sticky.

 11. Boiling Water